oci-landing-zones/oci-cis-landingzone-quickstart/compliance-script.md

   --output-to-bucket OUTPUT_BUCKET
                         Set Output bucket name (i.e. my-reporting-bucket) --report-directory REPORT_DIRECTORY
                         Set Output report directory by default it is the current date (i.e. reports-date) --print-to-screen PRINT_TO_SCREEN
                         Set to False if you want to see only non-compliant findings (i.e. False) --level LEVEL         CIS Recommendation Level options are: 1 or 2.
-Set to 2 by default -ip                   Use Instance Principals for Authentication -dt                   Use Delegation Token for Authentication in Cloud Shell
+Set to 2 by default --regions REGIONS     Regions to run the compliance checks on, by default it will run in all regions.
+Sample input: us-ashburn-1,ca-toronto-1,eu-frankfurt-1 --raw                 Outputs all resource data into CSV files -ip                   Use Instance Principals for Authentication -dt                   Use Delegation Token for Authentication in Cloud Shell
 %